amix/vimrc/sources_non_forked/vim-fugitive/README.markdown

 `:Gbrowse` delegates to `git web--browse`, which is less than perfect when it comes to finding the right browser.
 You can tell it the correct browser to use with `git config --global web.browser ...`.
-On OS X, for example, you might want to set this to `open`.
+On macOS, for example, you might want to set this to `open`.
 See `git web--browse --help` for details.